Skip to main content

 NADCA also requires member companies to have at least one Air Systems Cleaning Specialist (ASCS) on staff.
 This certification requires passing a comprehensive exam covering HVAC system design, cleaning procedures, safety protocols, and indoor air quality science.
 The ASCS credential must be renewed every three years through continuing education, which keeps technicians current on best practices and new equipment.

-Air Central homeowner education - commercial in Austin TX
+What NADCA Standards Require - Air Central homeowner education service in Austin TX

-Air Central homeowner education - commercial in Austin TX
+What NADCA Standards Require - Air Central homeowner education service in Austin TX

 Why It Matters to You